yjg30737/pyqt-custom-frameless-mainwindow/README.md

 # pyqt-custom-frameless-mainwindow
-PyQt Custom Frameless Main Window (Enable to move and resize)
+PyQt Custom Frameless Main Window (Enable to move and resize).
+I made this because i want to make system-independent frameless window.
+That is quite a chore to accomplish only by me.

 ## Requirements
 PyQt5 >= 5.8